 Now many travelers may wonder why is this type of insurance is offered at a rate far cheaper than other insurance companies.
 It’s a simple answer – few travelers actually have their luggage lost, stolen, or delayed more than four days.
 Yes, many bags are delayed and miss a flight, but they are generally put on the next flight, sometimes being the next day.
 The numbers benefit the insurance company, and they know the majority of the time, the airlines will be able to get your luggage to you within a few hours, or maybe a few days.
 Remember, this insurance only pays after four days, which will really be the end of the 24th hour of the fourth day.
 But in the end, luggage does get stolen, or delayed for longer periods, which is where this luggage insurance really stands apart from the rest.

 Baggage exclusions aside, travel insurance is not insignificant – far from it.
-If illness or weather alter your travel plans and your trip payments are non-refundable, you could see your vacation end in financial ruin.
+If illness or weather alters your travel plans and your trip payments are non-refundable, you could see your vacation end in financial ruin.
 Travel insurance should be more importantly looked at to provide coverage for trip cancellation/interruption and overseas emergency medical expenses for injury or illness that can easily run into tens of thousands of dollars.

 It’s important to remember that each insurance underwriter has a different list of items and situations that are covered, so it pays to shop around and compare different policies.
 Always refer to an insurer’s fine print to see what items and situations they exclude.